 Am I eligible?

-The CHCI Graduate Fellowship Program requires that your graduate degree be conferred within three years of the prospective start of the program.
-For the 2018-2019 application cycle, you should have completed your graduate degree between May 2015 and August 2018.
+The CHCI Graduate Fellowship Program requires that your graduate degree be conferred within two years of the prospective start of the program.
+For the 2019-2020 application cycle, you should have completed your graduate degree between May 2017 and August 2019.
 You are also only eligible if you do not plan to enroll in an academic program at the same time of the fellowship.

 What are the essay word limits?